 RELATED REVIEW: The Best Men's Synthetic Insulated Jackets of 2017

 Our Analysis and Hands-on Test Results

 Arc'teryx uses 60 g/m2 of its proprietary Coreloft insulation for the Atom LT.
 It is much warmer than its lightweight little brother, the Arc'teryx Atom SL, which has 40g/m2 Coreloft only in the torso.
-Worn as a mid-layer, we found the Atom LT similar in warmth to the Patagonia Nano Air Hoody and the Editors' Choice award winning Rab Xenon X, but not as warm as the Patagonia DAS Parka.
+Worn as a mid-layer, the Atom LT is similar in warmth to the Patagonia Nano-Air Hoody and the Editors' Choice award-winning Rab Xenon X, but not as warm as the Patagonia DAS Parka.
 As an outer layer, the warmth that its insulation holds in is counteracted by the easy breathability of the fleece side panels.
 When cold winds blow, you'll need a lightweight shell layer or wind jacket over this jacket to retain warmth.

 Weight & Compressibility

 Our small sized test model tips the scales at 12.2 oz, similar to the Nano-Air, and lighter than the Patagonia Nano Puff.
 The OR Cathode Jacket employs a similar hybrid design and weighs one ounce less, but doesn't feel as warm.
 While the Atom LT can compress quite small, it does not stow away in one of its pockets.
 We wish that we could stuff it away and clip it to a harness.
 Fortunately, it breathes and moves so well that you are less likely to take it off while climbing.